 All Baylor MPH assistantships are offered through the Department of Public Health, which is the department in which the MPH program resides.
 These assistantships are generally awarded for a period of 1-2 years, with second-year renewal dependent on a favorable review of service in the first year.

-All graduate assistants must be full-time students.
+All graduate assistants must be full-time students in the on-campus version of our MPH program.
 All full-time students are expected to move through the 2-year degree program in cohorts.
 Entry to the program begins each fall semester.

 A full graduate assistantship includes 20 hours per week of work, a stipend, and a designated percentage of tuition remission.
 Unless otherwise stipulated, graduate assistants who enter the MPH program on a full assistantship will receive a stipend and 75% of tuition remission.
 The student is responsible for the remaining 25% of tuition and all other expenses, including student fees.
 Click on the following link for more information about tuition costs and student fees: https://www.baylor.edu/sfs/index.php?id=956519

 A partial assistantship includes fewer work hours per week and smaller stipend, and may include some tuition remission.
 Summer or semester-long stipends may be available periodically as well.
 In all cases, the student is responsible for the remaining percentage of tuition, student fees, and other related expenses.
 For information about tuition rates and other fees at Baylor, go to the following website https://www.baylor.edu/sfs/index.php?id=956519 and click on “Graduate Cost of Attendance.”